Hip Arthroscopy in Dallas & Frisco, TX

 - Deep vein thrombosis

 - Worsening symptoms

 Ice and medicine can help you manage pain and discomfort.
 After surgery, you should ice your hip.
 Apply ice to your hip a few times a day for at least 20 minutes, but not directly to the skin.
 After your operation, you can utilize a cold treatment device to assist in reducing swelling and discomfort.

 The day of your operation, your doctor will write you a prescription for pain medication.
 You may want to call your local pharmacy ahead of time to order an anti-inflammatory.
 To help avoid blood clots, you may want to start taking aspirin.

 Will I Need Physical Therapy After My Surgery?

 Following your procedure, you’ll be given an appropriate recovery regimen based on the treatment done.
 Depending on how far along your rehabilitation you are, your physical therapist will assist you in returning to athletic activities such as jogging.
 This timing varies greatly from person to person and is determined on the operation results as well as the length of your symptoms prior to surgery.

 Approximately six to eight weeks after surgery, you should be able to walk relatively pain-free.
 Returning to an upper fitness level, on the other hand, may take three to six months or longer.
 Any sudden rise in discomfort can be treated with ice and anti-inflammatory medication.

 Contact SPORT Orthopedics and Physical Therapy Today

 If you suffered an injury to your hip or experience pain from natural wear and tear, we have treatment options for you.
-At SPORT, we offer hip arthroscopy, hip labral tear surgery, hip replacement surgery, and other options for various conditions.
-To schedule an appointment with a Dallas orthopedic specialist or a Dallas physical therapist, please call 469-200-2832.
+At SPORT, we offer hip arthroscopy, hip labral tear surgery, hip replacement surgery, rotator cuff surgery, and other options for various conditions.
+To schedule an appointment with a Texas sports medicine professional or a Dallas physical therapist, please call 469-200-2832.
 You can also fill out our online intake form.